 2. Powdered deposits and flea eggs

 The powdered deposits are also called flea dirt.
-Flea dirt will actually confirm your worst fears, that your pet is actually infested and in turn, transmitted flea to the house.
+Flea dirt will confirm your worst fears, that your pet is infested and, in turn, transmitted flea to the house.

 Flea dirt is the name given to the small visible droppings of fleas.
-Most of the flea dirt is found on your rugs and carpets or on the floor of your home.
+Most flea dirt is found on your rugs and carpets or the floor of your home.

-The most common places to find flea dirt are around the tail, in the groin area, along the length of the lower side and behind the hind legs.
+The most common places to find flea dirt are around the tail, groin area, length of the lower side, and behind the hind legs.